srdangre/Investigating-Recipes-and-Ratings/README.md

 This is, however, becoming increasingly difficult to achieve due to the prevalence and accessibility of ultraprocessed foods.
 Ultraprocessed foods are foods that have undergone extensive industrial processing and contain main added ingredients, artificial colors, and stabilizers.
 While appealing and easy to indulge in, exposure to ultraprocessed foods is ultimately linked with the chronic illnesses listed above.

 A good way to avoid introducing excessive amounts of ultraprocessed food into one's diet is to prepare meals at home.
 Cooking meals, however can be time consuming and complex.
-To look further into the relationship between sodium and the complexity of recipes, the main question I aimed to explore was: **Do more simple recipes contain less sodium?**.
-If recipes with a fewer number of steps contained lower sodium levels, cooking simple meals could be proposed as a more time-effective, realistic replacement for ultraprocessed foods.
+To look further into the relationship between sodium and the complexity of recipes, the main question I aimed to explore was: **Do more simple recipes contain less sodium?** If recipes with a fewer number of steps contained lower sodium levels, cooking simple meals could be proposed as a more time-effective, realistic replacement for ultraprocessed foods.